 Season Summary: 1975

 The season was not off to a great start with wins hard to come by.
 A five-goal defeat at home against Coburg in round one was followed by a seven-goal win at Oakleigh (Fox 5 goals), but then big losses to Geelong West (83 points), Dandenong (63 points) and Port Melbourne (109 points) left the Seagulls on the bottom of the ladder with a percentage of 65.9.
-A five-point win at home against Sandringham in round 6 lifted the Club off the bottom, but then further losses to Caulfield, Prahran and Preston soon had the 'Town back in last place. and after 12 rounds Williamstown had just the two wins, ten losses and a percentage of 70.
+Port's score of 30.17 was the first time that 30 goals had been scored in games between the clubs.
+It was also the first of what would become ten consecutive victories by the Borough over Williamstown up until the end of 1985.
+In the lead-up to the match, Williamstown captain, Les Stillman, declared that he wanted to join Port but the Seagulls refused to clear him.
+He stood out of the game but relented and returned to play the following week.
+A five-point win at home against Sandringham in round 6 lifted the Club off the bottom, but then further losses to Caulfield, Prahran and Preston soon had 'Town back in last place, and after 12 rounds Williamstown had just the two wins, ten losses and a percentage of 70.

-Worse was soon to be realised as midway through the season star player Les Stillman had a disagreement with the Club and Williamstown were forced to part ways with the captain, after 70 games, 110 goals and dual best and fairest awards in 1972 and 1973.
-He was cleared to join Coburg.
-Bill Thompson took over as captain of the team for the remainder of the year.
+Worse was soon to be realised as midway through the season star player and captain, Les Stillman, had a disagreement with the coach and Williamstown were forced to part ways with the skipper, after 70 games, 110 goals and dual best and fairest awards in 1972 and 1973.
+He was cleared to Coburg, after being refused a transfer to Port Melbourne, and Bill Thompson took over as captain of the team for the remainder of the year.

 1975 playing list